google/digitalbuildings/tools/abel/README.md

 2. Select ```option 1```, modify a spreadsheet/building config for an existing building, by entering a “1” into the command prompt.
 This indicates that you are working with an already onboarded building.

-3. Select ```option 1```, edit or update an existing building config, by entering a “1” into the command prompt.This indicates that you do not have an existing spreadsheet and would like to create one off of an initial building configuration file.
+3. Select ```option 1```, edit or update an existing building config, by entering a “1” into the command prompt.
+This indicates that you do not have an existing spreadsheet and would like to create one off of an initial building configuration file.
 Note that the building configuration file’s metadata is set to update or initialize for this step to be successful.

 4. Make any edits or additions to the building entities using the ABEL spreadsheet generated.